 Go all out on book character dress up day with this unique kid’s Cat in the Hat costume.

 And when I say all out, I mean all out, because no other costume has pop-up cats.
-Yes, tug a pull-cord on the side of the hat and out pop little cats A, B and C!
+Yes, pull a cord on the side of the hat, and out pop little cats A, B and C!